TCMiranda/EmacsConfig/README.md

 (global-set-key (kbd "C-c <up>")    'windmove-up) (global-set-key (kbd "C-c <down>")  'windmove-down)

+## packages config

 (custom-set-variables
- ## custom-set-variables was added by Custom.
+ ;; custom-set-variables was added by Custom.
- ## If you edit it by hand, you could mess it up, so be careful.
+ ;; If you edit it by hand, you could mess it up, so be careful.
- ## Your init file should contain only one such instance.
+ ;; Your init file should contain only one such instance.
- ## If there is more than one, they won't work right.
+ ;; If there is more than one, they won't work right.
  '(custom-safe-themes
    (quote
     ("18a33cdb764e4baf99b23dcd5abdbf1249670d412c6d3a8092ae1a7b211613d5" "a27c00821ccfd5a78b01e4f35dc056706dd9ede09a8b90c6955ae6a390eb1c1e" "c74e83f8aa4c78a121b52146eadb792c9facc5b1f02c917e3dbb454fca931223" "f0b0710b7e1260ead8f7808b3ee13c3bb38d45564e369cbe15fc6d312f0cd7a0" "3c83b3676d796422704082049fc38b6966bcad960f896669dfc21a7a37a748fa" default)))